 - If you have questions about COVID-19: Dial 2-1-1

-- If you are returning from Europe, United Kingdom, Ireland, China, Iran or South Korea: Call Health Department Epidemiology at 802-863-7240
+- If you are returning from China, Italy, Iran, South Korea or Japan: Call Health Department Epidemiology at 802-863-7240

-- If you are sick or concerned about your health: Call your health care provider by phone.
-Please avoid going to the hospital, except in a life-threatening situation.
+- If you are ill, have symptoms, or concerned about your health: Call your health care provider

 Guidance for Specific Groups